Treaty Ports (Ireland): British dissent

 With the outbreak of the Second World War in September 1939, Churchill's concerns proved justified.
 The escort groups' refuelling facilities at Berehaven and Queenstown were 200 mi further west than the nearest ones in Northern Ireland and Great Britain.
 To compensate for the distance, allied convoys from North America had to be routed via Iceland to the ports in Northern Ireland in the early months of the Battle of the Atlantic.
 However, this decision arguably proved more practical because the shorter sea lanes around Ireland's southern coast soon became vulnerable to German anti-shipping air attacks following the Fall of France in June 1940.
 The Iceland route also provided adequate air cover and escort refuelling for allied convoys.

 Nevertheless, many in the Royal Navy felt resentment towards the handover of the Irish Treaty Ports because they would have provided cover to convoys heading south to Gibraltar and North Africa.
 The Admiralty later estimated that ceding the ports led directly to the loss of 368 Allied ships and 5,070 lives during the war (Churchill was ridiculed for considering that de Valera might declare Ireland neutral).

-Formerly, when the country was part of the United Kingdom of Great Britain and Ireland, the Royal Navy had designated its Ireland Station as a long-standing separate command.
+When the country was part of the United Kingdom of Great Britain and Ireland, the Royal Navy had maintained a separate Commander-in-Chief, the Commander-in-Chief, Coast of Ireland, as a Flag Officer distinct from others on the UK coasts.